UPWRD1/UPWRD1/README.md

 - 👋 Hi, I’m @UPWRD.
 - 👀 I’m interested in programming language development, as well as the Discord libraries for python and javascript.
-- 🌱 I’m currently learning c and javascript.
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on my passion project, Motion.

 <!---